-As the world's premier aerospace agency, with remarkable achievement and expertise in space launch vehicles, satellites, aircraft and other advanced technologies, NASA has a unique responsibility to safeguard the sensitive technologies that are crucial to our missions.
-Accordingly, the NASA Export Control Program is devoted to maximizing the benefits of our international efforts, while ensuring that we comply with all U.S. export control laws, policies and regulations.
+NASA's advanced technology is enabling a new era of human exploration, advancing aeronautics, and expanding our knowledge for the benefit of humanity.
+As the world's premier aerospace agency, with remarkable achievement and expertise in space launch vehicles, satellites, aircraft, and other advanced technologies, NASA has a unique responsibility to safeguard our sensitive technologies and those of our international, interagency, and industry partners.
+The NASA Export Control Program is devoted to maximizing the benefits of our international efforts within the constraints of, and in full compliance with, all U.S. export control laws, policies, and regulations.

-This Operations Manual provides the implementing guidelines for NASA's Export Control Program.
-It provides processes and best practices for properly and consistently fulfilling our export control obligations.
-These processes have been designed with broad Agency participation so as not to unnecessarily hinder NASA's ability to execute its missions and daily business.
-These guidelines are developed to facilitate the valuable work that you do, while protecting the Nation's unique capabilities and sensitive technologies.
+This Operations Manual provides guidelines and best practices for properly and consistently fulfilling our export control obligations.
+Designed with broad Agency participation, these guidelines facilitate the valuable work that you do, while protecting the Nation's unique capabilities and sensitive technologies.